Dieting: Information for teens

 - hungry and preoccupied with food (thinking about it all the time),

 - deprived of foods you enjoy.

-- Some forms of dieting can be dangerous to your health, such as skipping meals, using weight loss pills or laxatives, going on ‘crash’ diets or vomiting after eating.
+Some kinds of dieting can be dangerous to your health, such as skipping meals, using weight-loss pills or laxatives, going on ‘crash’ diets or vomiting after eating.

-- Teens are still growing and need the right amount of nutrients to be healthy.
-Eliminating entire food groups or taking in too few calories when you are still developing can have serious negative effects on your health.
+You are still growing and need the right amount of nutrients to be healthy.
+Eliminating entire food groups or taking in too few calories when your body is still developing can have serious negative effects on your health.
 Everyone needs fats, carbohydrates and protein as part of their diet to be healthy.

 Lots of teens talk about their weight.
 Isn’t it normal to worry?

-- It’s common for teens to feel self-conscious.
-But constantly feeling bad about your body, worrying about your weight or feeling guilty when you eat is not normal or healthy.
-Sometimes this is called having a negative body image.
-Teens who have a negative body image often lack confidence in other areas of their lives as well.
+It’s common for teens to feel self-conscious.
+But always feeling bad about your body, worrying about your weight or feeling guilty when you eat is not normal or healthy.
+This is sometimes called having a negative body image.
+Teens that have a negative body image often lack confidence in other areas of their lives as well.

 Here are some tips for healthy eating:

 - Eat a wide variety of foods every day.